 8. Timex Expedition Scout Solar

 The Timex M01K solar quartz movement is a bit of a mystery as Timex doesn’t reveal much information about it.
-However, according to the product manual, it has a power reserve of about 2 months, and the maximum power reserve can be reached in 5 hours of sunlight.
+However, according to the product manual, it has a power reserve of about two months, and the maximum power reserve can be reached in 5 hours of sunlight.

 9. Seiko Speedtimer Solar Chronograph